OpenVPN/openvpn/doc/man-sections/client-options.rst

   react according to ``--auth-retry``

 --auth-token-user base64username
   Companion option to ``--auth-token``.
-This options allows to override the username used by the client when reauthenticating with the ``auth-token``.
+This options allows one to override the username used by the client when reauthenticating with the ``auth-token``.
-  It also allows to use ``--auth-token`` in setups that normally do not use username and password.
+  It also allows one to use ``--auth-token`` in setups that normally do not use username and password.

   The username has to be base64 encoded.